benciancio/benciancio.github.io/index.md

 ## Career Objectives

 My ultimate goal upon graduating Lehigh is to work as a Commercial Real Estate Broker in Investment Sales.
 I spent my summer after sophmore year working as a Real Estate Intern for Sackman and Keyah Enterprises.
-This helped me develope the necessary skills to work in leasing and property management.
+This helped me develop the necessary skills to work in leasing and property management.
 This upcoming summer, I will be working as a Commercial Real Estate Brokerage Intern for Invictus Property Advisors.
 In preparation for this role, I have begun working towards my New York State Real Estate Salesperson License.

 I hope to continue to earn experience and develop the skills necessary to be successful in the New York Commercial Real Estate industry.